LazySammy/LOTUS/tutorials/PARAMETERS.md

   - ```<your_column_name_for_time2>```

 #### 🟢 ```pair_names_column_name```
-- In your table, you can add an optional column of pair names, that LOTUS will display in analysis results (plots, etc):
+- In your table, you can add an optional column of pair names, that LOncoG will display in analysis results (plots, etc):
   - **<your_column_name_for_pairs_names>** > you can put your patients ids there, the outputs will be clearer (short names)
   - **none** > if you don't have a column with pair names, we will use ```file_time1_name___file_time2_name``` as pair id (very long names)
 - Options: